Final deadline for applications: August 20, 2018

 We never want money to be a barrier in participating in a Jam, so we will do everything we can to make it work for you to attend.
 Some partial scholarships and work trades may be available.
 We also can create a monthly payment plan that works for you.
 Additional donations above the event price are welcome and help us provide scholarships to support the broad spectrum of participation on which this event thrives (they are also tax-deductible).

 If you want to join us in co-learning, collaborating, and co-creating region-wide connections to tackle the current challenges across the South and a fresh vision of what’s possible here, please complete the application today.

-July 16, 2018, is our priority deadline for applications, and August 20, 2018 is our final deadline, and the sooner we receive your application, the better your chances of receiving a partial scholarship and being selected for the Jam.
+August 20, 2018 is our final deadline, and the sooner we receive your application, the better your chances of receiving a partial scholarship and being selected for the Jam.
 We have space for 30 people and are aiming to bring together a diversity of folks from around the region.

 If you have any questions that this invitation does not answer, and/or need any more information, please do not hesitate to contact us at <southernjaminfo[at]gmail.com>.

 John Paul, Ashley, Jovan, Ekua, Kate, Rhiana, Hannah and Shilpa